CiscoSE/xmind-merge/README.md

 Only the first sheet in each source mindmap workbook is merged.
 Additional sheets are ignored.

-There are likely features in the various versions of XMind that haven't been tested or enabled with this utility (e.g. markers, file encryption, multiple sheets in a workbook, etc.)
+There are likely features in the various versions of XMind that haven't been tested or enabled with this utility (e.g. markers, summaries, file encryption, multiple sheets in a workbook, etc.)

 ## Motivation